 If the only solution turns out to be that we need to temporarily move our layers to our local drives and only edit them there, that'd be just fine, but we want to make sure there isn't some other simpler or more elegant solution.

-#1 Updated by Regis Haubourg over 4 years ago could you share a shape example before / after editing?
+#1 Updated by Regis Haubourg about 5 years ago could you share a shape example before / after editing?